 If you're headed to Toronto from Montreal, chances are that your bus will depart from Gare d'autocars and arrive at Union Station Bus Terminal.
 These are the most popular pick-up and drop-off locations on this route, but you could find others that could be a better fit for your travel plans.

 What is the cheapest way to go from Montreal to Toronto?

 Go for the train if you want the most economical way to travel this route. $50 is the starting point for the cost-effective train ride to Toronto from Montreal.

 How much does a bus ticket from Montreal to Toronto cost?

 You can expect to pay around $185 for a bus ticket.
 In the last 30 days, the prices ranged from $162 to $215, so it's good to do your research before booking.

 What are the best sights and things to do in Toronto?

 Once in Toronto, you can start exploring the city and discover its surroundings.
-The top sights and things to do are Chinatown, Distillery Historic District, The Absolute Towers, Casa Loma, Royal Ontario Museum.
+The top sights and things to do are Hockey Hall Of Fame, Sugar Beach, Humber Bay Arch Bridge, Ripley’s Aquarium Of Canada, The Absolute Towers.